jankroken/commandline/README.md

 * Optional and mandatory options
 * Multiple instances of options, without mixing the arguments specified for each occurance
 * Option arguments with a delimiter (similar to the '-exec' option of 'find')
-* Option groups (and multiple occurences of option groups)
+* Option groups (and multiple occurrences of option groups)
 * Support for arguments not connected to an option
 * A short and long representation of each switch/option
 * Unrecognized arguments will be caught and result in an exception